 Consultation and Outreach

-- Continue the expansion of outreach and education services regarding mental health and resiliency for the campus community in collaboration with other campus health and wellness partners.
+- Continue the expansion of outreach and education services regarding health for the campus community in collaboration with other campus health and wellness partners.

-- Maintain and grow visibility of CaPS through innovative marketing strategies and programming.
+- Maintain and grow visibility of UHS through innovative marketing strategies and programming.

-- Earned doctorate in Clinical Psychology, Counseling Psychology or a related mental health field from an accredited institution of higher learning
+- Advanced degree in nursing, medicine, healthcare administration, public health or a related healthcare field from an accredited institution of higher learning

 - Proven record of success and commitment to diversity, equity, and inclusion, including the ability to work well with a globally diverse student population

-- Demonstrated experience in the assessment of clinical services and needs of client populations
+- Demonstrated experience in the assessment of clinical services and needs of patient populations

 - Strong verbal and written communication skills